BribedJupiter/SimpleBounties/README.md

 EssentialsX and Vault.

 # Install
-Just download and drop the .jar file into your server's plugin folder, and you're done!
+Just download and drop the "Bounties-1.0-RELEASE.jar" file from the target folder into your server's plugin folder, and you're done!

 # Permissions
 bounties.* - Allows basic access to the plugin.